rauschenberger/palasso/cran-comments.md

-Thanks, next try ...
+## Comments

-## Corrections
+* Refered to extensions in description field.

-* Explained installation of ashr and CorShrink in DESCRIPTION and README.
+* Reference will be added after publication.

-## Test environments
+## Test environment

 * windows (local + appveyor)